ModelOriented/factorMerger/README.md

 The aim of this project is to create hierarchical algorithm for post-hoc testing.

-A short overview in English is available here
+A short overview is available here

 https://rawgit.com/geneticsMiNIng/FactorMerger/master/materials/vignette2.html